randallli/randallli.github.io/cup.md

 ### Equipment
 * Paper cups.
     * 4 oz "Dixie" cups.
-    * ~~ I tested with 4oz paper "Souffle" cups. ~~
-       * note: These collapsed into disks too fast when filled with water. (picture a coffee filter)

 * A bucket of water: because refilling is much faster when everyone can dip their cup in to restart.

 ### House rules: